MMRLApp/MMRLApp.github.io/docs/en/legal/terms.md

 # Terms of Service

-By downloading or using my apps (Der_Googler & DerGoogler) ("we," "us", "our", or "I"), you agree to these Terms.
+By downloading or using our apps — including **MMRL**, **WebUI X: Portable**, and any other applications published under the developer names **Der_Googler** *(aka DerGoogler)* — you agree to these Terms.
 Please read them carefully before using the apps.
 These Terms govern your use of the apps and any services provided through them.

 ## Licensing and Usage